Mindfulness for Kids: What it is and how to teach it

 Hi everyone, and welcome to my very first blog post!
 Today we’re talking about mindfulness for kids.
 Specifically, what it is, and how you can teach it to them.
 Because, well, this website is called “Mindful Little Minds” after all.
 And while mindfulness is not the only thing we’ll be focusing on here, it’s certainly a great place to start!

 Fast forward 13-ish years, and I’m seeing mindfulness for kids everywhere!
 And for good reason.
-Countless studies have shown that children who practice mindfulness have, amongst other things: increased self esteem, lower rates of anxiety and depression, greater resilience, better sleep, and improved classroom learning.
+Countless studies have shown that children who practice mindfulness have, amongst other things: increased self esteem, lower rates of anxiety and depression, greater resilience, better sleep, higher emotional intelligence, and improved classroom learning.
 However, I think there might be a bit of misunderstanding out there about what exactly mindfulness is.
 I know I often find myself getting a little frustrated at hearing things being described as mindfulness exercises when they’re really not!

 What mindfulness is NOT